pato/plankenau/blog_jekyll/_posts/2020-09-21-taking-control-of-your-email.md

 just Amazon AWS...
 I know exactly who did it. *Shame on you amazon*.

-If you decide to go down this route, be prepared for some funny stares and interesting questions whenever people as you for your email in person (e.g., at stores) and you give them a specifically tailored email.
+If you decide to go down this route, be prepared for some funny stares and interesting questions whenever people ask you for your email in person (e.g., at stores) and you give them a specifically tailored email.
 Also it goes without saying that this setup benefits the most from a good password manager to keep track of all your custom emails.